KSI Handbook - KSI Global

 Example Below (Does not need to be followed, but an example)

-B. Don’t recruit someone you don’t want to game with them
+- Don’t recruit someone you wouldn’t want to game with on a regular basis.

 2. Fall Classic